cjzamora/picow-clock-emu/README.md

 Make sure that the Pico is in BOOTSEL mode before running the script.

 ## Connecting to 6502
-- Connect the Output PIN (PIN 16) of PI Pico to the PHI2 pin of the 6502 microprocessor.
+- Connect the Clock Output PIN (PIN 28) of PI Pico to the PHI2 pin of the 6502 microprocessor.